Anthropology 101 - Human Biological Evolution » Spring 2021 » Unit 2 Exam

 B. the formation of new species.

-C. the extinction of a species.
+C. the death of individuals in a group.

-D. evolutionary change within a species.
+D. the extinction of a species.

 Question #22